ARCHER2-HPC/archer2-docs/user-guide/data.rst

 .. warning::

-  files with filenames that contain non-ascii characters and/or non-printable characters cannot be backed up using our automated process and so will be omitted from all backups.
+  Files with filenames that contain non-ascii characters and/or non-printable characters cannot be backed up using our automated process and so will be omitted from all backups.

 Work file systems